pingcap/docs/pd-configuration-file.md

 ### `patrol-region-interval`

-+ Controls the running frequency at which `replicaChecker` checks the health state of a Region.
-The smaller this value is, the faster `replicaChecker` runs.
-Normally, you do not need to adjust this parameter.
++ Controls the running frequency at which the checker inspects the health state of a Region.
+The smaller this value is, the faster the checker runs.
+Normally, you do not need to adjust this configuration.
 + Default value: `10ms`

+### `patrol-region-worker-count` <span class="version-mark">New in v8.5.0</span>

+> **Warning:**
+>
+> Setting this configuration item to a value greater than 1 enables concurrent checks.
+This is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/tikv/pd/issues) on GitHub.

++ Controls the number of concurrent [operators](/glossary.md#operator) created by the checker when inspecting the health state of a Region.
+Normally, you do not need to adjust this configuration.
++ Default value: `1`

 ### `split-merge-interval`